Project Conception in the Project Management Lifecycle

 The benefit of getting the requirement right before development starts is eliminating any potential scope creep that can delay progress and incur unexpected costs.

-The product conception phase of an electronic device development project will help remove uncertainty by defining clearly understood goals, creating firm requirements, identifying risks, establishing the product’s viability, and setting reliable development timescales and budget needs.
-The conclusion of the product conception phase provides the opportunity to make a fact-based go/no-go decision for the development phases.
+The product project conception phase of an electronic device development project will help remove uncertainty by defining clearly understood goals, creating firm requirements, identifying risks, establishing the product’s viability, and setting reliable development timescales and budget needs.
+The conclusion of the product project conception phase provides the opportunity to make a fact-based go/no-go decision for the development phases.
 It lets you know if the new product will deliver a return on investment before development starts rather than after the circuit board has been assembled.